Paul Fox B.Sc., MA, RP, SEP

 Peterborough, Ontario

-2023 marks the beginning of a hybrid practice where I will be seeing clients through Video and In-Person sessions.
+2024, I will be seeing clients through Video and In-Person sessions.
 Please be sure to select the correct option when booking.

 Only existing clients will be able to book sessions through the online system at this time.
 If you would like to be added to the client wait list please email me directly through the secure email system - click here ....

-New client booking starting January 2024.
+New client booking starting June 2024.

 Thank You